Onic2024/BlueTextTV/README.md

 It allows users to send text and directional commands (↑ ↓ ← →) from a smartphone to a TV, laptop, or other devices using BLE and USB.

 This project is designed for smart control and remote interaction with minimal setup.
-Ideal for makers, developers, and hobbyists who want to explore the power of ESP32-S3 and Flutter BLE integration.
+Ideal for makers, developers, and hobbyists who want to explore the power of ESP32-S3 and SmartPhone BLE integration.

 ## Features

 - Send text from a smartphone to any USB host device
-- BLE connection from Android/iOS app
+- BLE connection from Android/iOS app (Coming soon)
 - Arrow buttons (↑ ↓ ← →) and OK (Enter) for navigation
 - Backspace and custom command support
 - app interface